Have you asked yourself the following question:

 What is a W-4 form anyways?

-Formally known as the Employee Withholding Allowance Certificate, a W-4 tells your employer how many allowances you’re claiming which determines how much federal income tax they need to deduct from your pay.
+Formally known as the Employee Withholding Allowance Certificate, a W-4 form tells your employer how many allowances you’re claiming which determines how much federal income tax they need to deduct from your income.
+Deductions are also based on your earnings.

 The more allowances you claim, the more money you’ll get each paycheck but, in return, you’ll receive a lower tax refund, if any, at the end of the year.

-The number you claim affects your take-home pay and your tax refund so it’s important not to write down just any number but to assess your situation and make a smart financial decision.
+The number you claim affects your take-home amount and your refund on tax day so it’s important not to write down just any number but to assess your situation and make a smart financial decision.

 This is what a W-4 form looks like: